Best Time For Backpacking in Nepal

 You can also seek budget accommodation in Bandipur and Lukla.

 - Birgunj-Raxaul Bazar: Most popular choice when entering Nepal from East India.

 - Sunauli-Bhairawa: Most convenient route when you intend to enter Nepal from Delhi or north-western states of India.

-- Siliguri-Kakarbhitta: Most convenient route from Darjeeling.
+- Siliguri-Kakarbhitta: The most convenient route from Darjeeling.

 - Kodari: If you intend to enter Nepal from Tibet.